 From Electrek‘s previous spotlight on the company, much of its OTA technology is already in place.
-A spokesperson for Canoo confirms that Canoo’s OTA strategy extends to all of its vehicle systems.
-Furthermore, the startup has the capability to implement some OTA firmware updates to its existing test vehicles already.
-More details will certainly come to light when Canoo starts delivering its lifestyle EV later this year.
+Furthermore, Canoo’s executive have previously confirmed that Canoo’s OTA strategy extends to all of its vehicle systems.

 Faraday Future is currently conducting road tests during pre-production of its first consumer EV, the FF91.
 While it continues its research, the automakers have already acknowledged that it is updating the FF91’s software over the air.